peterhinch/micropython-async/v3/docs/TUTORIAL.md

 return) until `n` bytes have been received.
 During this period the application will be unresponsive to other events.

-With `uasyncio` and a non-blocking socket you can write an asynchronous read method.
+With `asyncio` and a non-blocking socket you can write an asynchronous read method.
 The task requiring the data will (necessarily) block until it is received but during that period other tasks will be scheduled enabling the application to remain responsive.

-## 8.3 The uasyncio approach
+## 8.3 The asyncio approach

 The following class provides for an LED which can be turned on and off, and which can also be made to flash at an arbitrary rate.
 A `LED_async` instance